Greetings curious cats! Skye Blake here snooping out answers to questions about cat food recalls.

 Why Is Cat Food Recalled?

-Recalls for pet food usually happen because of possible or confirmed contamination with mold, bacteria, fungus or other toxins.
+Recalls for pet food usually happen because of possible or confirmed contamination with mold, bacteria, fungi, or other toxins.

 This is true with any type of food, especially raw because there’s no cooking to kill bacteria.

-The most common contaminates are salmonella, listeria monocytogenes, and aflatoxin.
+The most common contaminants are salmonella, listeria monocytogenes, and aflatoxin.

 Any recall due to rodents at distribution centers or other storage areas is a precautionary measure since rodents spread disease.

 Bacteria, parasites and other contaminants can transfer from animals to people through saliva, feces, and urine.